LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 The Page Object Pattern technique provides a solution for working with multiple web pages.
 It will help prevent unwanted code duplication and enable an effective solution for a code maintenance.
 In general, every page of the application involved in our end-to-end testing will be represented by a unique class of its own.
-Such class will inlcude both page element inspection and associated actions performed by Selenium on the corresponding page.
+Such class will include both page element inspection and associated actions performed by Selenium on the corresponding page.

 In order to implement the Page Object Model we will be using **Selenium PageFactory**

 Selenium PageFactory is an inbuilt Page Object Model concept for Selenium WebDriver and it is very optimized.
-PageFactory is used to Initialise Elements of a Page class without having to use ‘FindElement‘ or ‘FindElements‘.
+PageFactory is used to Initialise Elements of a Page class without having to use ‘FindElement()‘ or ‘FindElements()‘ methods.
 Annotations can be used to supply descriptive names of target objects to improve code readability.

 **@FindBy Annotation:**

 As the name suggest, it helps to find the elements in the page using By strategy.
-@FindBy can accept TagName, PartialLinkText, Name, LinkText, Id, Css, ClassName, XPath as attributes.
+@FindBy can accept TagName, PartialLinkText, Name, LinkText, Id, Css, ClassName and XPath as an attribute.
 ```
 @FindBy(id = “idname“)]
 public WebElement element;
 ```
-The above code will create a PageObject and name it as 'element' by finding it using its 'id' locator.
+The above code will create a PageObject and name it 'element' by finding it using its 'id' locator.

 **InitElements:**